wellcaffeinated/dox/Readme.md

   Dox also supports JSdoc-style tags.
 Currently only __@api__ is special-cased, providing the `comment.isPrivate` boolean so you may omit "private" utilities etc.

+  `@param` tags also support sub-parameters, identified by `@...` placed directly underneith the `@param` tag.
+This is useful for parameters that accept configuration objects.
+Sub-parameter tags are then placed in `tag.subParams`.

   If dox does not have specific functionality for a particular tag, the JSON entry for that tag will only have a `name`, `type` and a `description` attribute.